-I did a survey a while back with almost 50 international jazz promoters which showed that almost 60% of gigs they booked were done so directly with the artist.
+That survey with the international jazz promoters which showed that almost 60% of gigs they booked were done so directly with the artist.
 No agent involved.

 So before we go any further, let’s agree that “I can’t get more gigs without an agent” is not 100% fact.

 It’s true that a booking agent can speed up a career when they’re really fired up about a project.
 They also take care of a bunch of stuff you might not really want to be doing.

 As such, finding a booking agent is a good career target and one that I can share some actionable tips on.